An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

-If $o$ can not be pruned based on Lemma \ref{lemma:non uniform first version prune}, we refine the first CVR by adding points.
+If $o$ cannot be pruned based on Lemma \ref{lemma:non uniform first version prune}, we refine the first CVR by adding points.
 For the $k$th coarse-version, we denote by $\lfloor \frac{k\cdot N_1 }{\theta} \rfloor$, $\delta ^{k-1}$, and $N_2^{k-1}$ the number of generated points, the workload error and the number of points being located in $s$, respectively.
 Then, the $k$th CVR $p^{k-1}$ ($1< k\leq \theta$) can be derived as follows.

 Furthermore, since each coarse-version corresponds to a workload error, from Lemma \ref{lemma:non uniform first version prune}, we have an immediate corollary below. \begin{corollary} Given the probability threshold $p_t$, the $k$th CVR $p^{k-1}$ and its corresponding workload error $\delta ^{k-1}$.
-If $p^{k-1}$ $+\delta ^{k-1}< ~~~~$Set $p\leftarrow 1$, and let $\Re\leftarrow\Re \cup R=\emptyset$)
+If $p^{k-1}$ $+\delta ^{k-1}< ~~~$Set $p\leftarrow 1$, and let $\Re\leftarrow\Re \cup R=\emptyset$

-$~~~~$(4)$~~~~ ~~~~$Obtain ${\mathscr R}^\prime$ by searching on ${\mathscr I}_{r}$, and set $s\leftarrow$ ($o.\odot \cap R$) $-\cup _{r\in \mathscr R^\prime} r$
+(4)$~~~ ~~~$Obtain ${\mathscr R}^\prime$ by searching on ${\mathscr I}_{r}$, and set $s\leftarrow$ ($o.\odot \cap R$)$-\cup _{r\in \mathscr R^\prime} r$

-$~~~~$(7)$~~~~ ~~~~ ~~~~$\textbf{else} // $s\neq \emptyset$
+(7)$~~~ ~~~ ~~~$\textbf{else} // $s\neq \emptyset$